On average your neighbors pay $62 a month.See Your Rates

 Last year, 13,211 people used QuoteWizard to compare car insurance quotes in Kansas City, MO from multiple companies to find the lowest rates.

-This is our list of the most common car insurance companies reported by QuoteWizard users living in Kansas City, MO last year.
+This is our list of the most common car insurance companies reported by QuoteWizard users living in Kansas City, Missouri last year.

 Other popular Kansas City, Missouri car insurance companies: USAA, Country Financial, MetLife, Safeco, Travelers, Hartford, 21st Century, and Shelter.

-This is our list of the top most common car makes and models owned by Kansas City drivers requesting quotes through QuoteWizard last year.
+This is our list of the top most common car makes and models owned by Kansas City, MO drivers requesting quotes through QuoteWizard last year.

 Kansas City, Missouri has a minimum coverage requirement known as the 25/50/10 rule.
 This means each policy must include at least: